psf/requests/docs/user/advanced.rst

 --------

 Most requests to external servers should have a timeout attached, in case the server is not responding in a timely manner.
-By standard, requests do not time out unless a timeout value is set explicitly.
+By default, requests do not time out unless a timeout value is set explicitly.
 Without a timeout, your code may hang for minutes or more.